 As the film starts to become claustrophobic and the world folds in on Matty and Emma I kept thinking and comparing it to Michel Franco’s Chronic (2015).
 I’m not sure that’s a flattering comparison for Journeyman as Chronic just felt more believable.
 A real negative for Journeyman is the lack of medical help that is ever seen around Matty’s family.
 We see him in physio and speech therapy but never once with a doctor or nurse outside these two things.
 Even in the hospital sequences, the places seem empty and instead of feeling like a conscious choice, it just feels like a glaring omission.

 One of the big problems feels like the film is trying to be a biopic.
 It feels like a biopic but simply without a real subject and that affects it negatively.
 Matty at one point delivers a speech that is poignant and fantastic but somehow just adds to the level of artifice this film has built.
 It just feels tacked on and reminded me a lot of an after-school special.

-However somehow cutting through that was a fantastic performance.
-That scenes may be cloaked in syrupy sweetness but somehow Antony Welsh cuts through it.
+However, somehow cutting through that was a fantastic performance.
+That scene may be cloaked in syrupy sweetness but somehow Antony Welsh cuts through it.
 I was shocked at how brilliant he was throughout and am hopeful that this film means we get to see more of him in the future.